Andrea Bocelli: 2008: Incanto and Carmen

 On 20 January 2008, Bocelli received the Italian TV award Telegatto in platinum for Italian music in the world, in Rome.
 He sang "La voce del silenzio" – "The voice of silence" – and "Dare to Live" during the ceremony.
 To promote the album, he performed "Canto della Terra" at The Alan Titchmarsh Show on the BBC in London on 1 February; was interviewed by Fabio Fazio on the Italian talk show Che tempo che fa on RAI 3 in Italy; and performed "Canto della terra", "A te" and "Besame mucho" from the album, as well as "My Way" on 2 February; and made an appearance on The South Bank Show in London, where he sang the French aria "Pour mon âme" on 3 February.
 Then on 10 February, he performed "The Prayer" at the 50th Grammy Awards, held in Los Angeles, with Josh Groban in a tribute to Luciano Pavarotti, and sang "Dare to Live" with Heather Headley the following day on The Tonight Show with Jay Leno.
 In April, he toured in Asia with performances in Tokyo, Taichung, and Seoul.

 On 7 May 2008, he sang at Steel Aréna in Košice, Slovakia, in front of 8,000 people.
 Then on 13 May he sang at the "Teatro delle Muse" in Ancona, Italy, for a charity concert for "Francesca Rava – N.P.H.
 Italia Onlus", a foundation that helps poor and disabled children around the world.
 On 23 May 2008, he sang The Prayer with Katharine McPhee in a Las Vegas tribute concert for Canadian producer and songwriter David Foster.
-Bocelli later praised Filipina teen-aged singer Charice, whom he first heard perform at that concert.
+Bocelli later praised Filipina teenage singer Charice, whom he first heard perform at that concert.
 On 2 June 2008, he performed at the Piazza del Duomo, Milan in front of 80,000 people during a concert celebrating the anniversary of the Republic of Italy's formation.

 From 17 to 28 June, Bocelli played the role of Don José on stage, opposite Hungarian mezzo-soprano Ildikó Komlósi as Carmen, in Georges Bizet's opera at the Teatro dell'Opera di Roma, in Rome, for four nights.
 Bocelli released the complete opera recording of Carmen in Italy in the same year, which he recorded in 2005.
 Myung-whun Chung conducted the Orchestre Philharmonique de Radio France and the Chœur de Radio France for the recording, and Welsh Bass-baritone Bryn Terfel, was part of the Ensemble.
 The recording was not released internationally, until March 2010.
 Carmen: Duets & Arias, a single-disc collection of some of the arias and duets of the recording, was also released in 2010.